Senzokuhle/Senzokuhle/README.md

     <td valign="top" width="50%">

 ### 📌 Supplier & Client Vetting Automation
 A highly detailed, multi-platform supplier and client vetting automation developed for the Master Data team to manage regulatory compliance and risk screening.
-The solution automated the collection of supplier information, reputation checks, financial stability validations, and sanction screening — integrating various government, financial, and legal data sources.
+The solution automated the collection of supplier information, reputation checks, financial stability validations, and sanction screening, integrating various government, financial, and legal data sources.
 The entire process was multilingual and region-specific, providing tailored results for markets in Germany, the UK, and The Netherlands.

 **Tools:**
 - **UiPath:** The primary automation tool responsible for executing all vetting workflows, handling browser-based data extraction and interactions with secured portals.